-I’ll be honest… the #1 most annoying thing that my stepdaughters ever say to me is, “We don’t have to do this at Mommy’s house,” or, “Well, Mommy lets us do this!”
+I’ll be honest… it is so frustrating maintaining house rules when your child has two homes.
+To me, the #1 most annoying thing that my stepdaughters ever say to me is, “We don’t have to do this at Mommy’s house,” or, “Well, Mommy lets us do this!”
 Who can relate?!

 Something as simple as a request to put their dishes in the sink or make their beds can become a source of outrage.
 It’s challenging.
 It’s hard not to lose my cool.
 It’s hard not to immediately shout back, “WELL, THIS ISN’T MOMMY’S HOUSE, NOW IS IT?!”